abewazaa-del/SuicideAwareness.github.io/README.md

 # You Are Not Alone

 ## A single-page support site: a guided breathing exercise, a short reminder that you're not alone, crisis lines for major European countries, and a few closing thoughts on the value of life.
-P.S - This work means a lot to me

 A single-page support site: a guided breathing exercise, a short reminder that you're not alone, crisis lines for major European countries, and a few closing thoughts on the value of life.